 The club was built on three levels, the entrance on the lowest and widest floor.
 The ceiling above was a metal grillwork sealed inside transparent plastic, as was the one higher up.
 Ghostly pale lights in a dozen different hues swept through the club, piercing through all the levels.
 The decor was a kind of pseudo-industrial look with metal tables, support columns made to look like pipes, clouds of steam, and a raw, unpolished appearance generally.
 Men and women moved on the dance floors, stood at one of the several different bars, or sat at the tables and booths.
 Some watched each other, some were interested only in themselves, and others talked in low voices.
 They wore the latest fashions, from military-styled carbonsuits to close-fitting garb that revealed more than it hid to expensive designer imitations of street styles.

-A red-haired girl in skintight crimson leather strutted up to Tyler, her posture and expressing making it obvious she was interested in him.
+A red-haired girl in skintight crimson leather strutted up to Tyler, her posture and expression making it obvious she was interested in him.
 Risa fixed her with a glare before Tyler could chase the stranger away, and the two young women stared frostily at each other.
 Not surprisingly, the redhead backed down and slunk away.

 "Poser," Risa dismissed her with a snort, then asked Tyler, "Where's Jac?"